 The survey was an initial tool to not only receive public input but to assist residents in understanding the many factors to consider when implementing a Neighborhood Parking Program, such as associated costs and enforcement that could be involved, and how other groups such as Portsmouth workers and visitors might be affected.

 The City received almost 400 responses to the survey.
 Below are a few proposed program parameters that were suggested by the majority of survey participants:

-- Pilot programs should be executed in the FOSE (Friends of South End) and Islington Creek neighborhoods
+- Pilot programs should be executed in the South End and Islington Creek neighborhoods

 - Property owners and renters should both be eligible to sign a petition